Medicaid

 There are two primary programs:

-- NJ FamilyCare, covering children under 19, adults, and pregnant women.
+- NJ FamilyCare: covering children under age 19, adults ages 19-64, and pregnant women.

-- NJ FamilyCare Aged, Blind, Disabled (ABD) Programs, covering people 65 and older, and people determined blind or disabled by the Social Security Administration (SSA) or State of NJ.
+- NJ FamilyCare Aged, Blind, Disabled (ABD) Programs: covering people age 65 and older, people determined blind or disabled by the Social Security Administration or the state Medical Review Team, people in long term care, or adults ages 19-64 who may also have Medicare coverage.
 The majority of individuals with IDD receive Medicaid through the ABD programs.

 The NJ FamilyCare ABD Programs include: